-- A two person rickshaw, pimped to your own design with insurance and all the other necessary paperwork
+- A rickshaw, pimped to your own design with insurance and all the other necessary paperwork

 - Test driving, launch party and finish party